 - Plants in the garden need to have succulent qualities although non-succulent plants can be included for effect.

-- Containers (pots, bowls) for the garden need to be easily transportable to the Weston Creek Community Centre. (ie not too heavy nor too large).
+- Containers (pots, bowls) for the garden need to be easily transportable to the meeting room. (ie not too heavy nor too large).

 - Containers (pots, bowls) for the garden can be of any material (plastic, terracotta, metal etc).

-- A short description needs to be written by the grower about their garden talking about their inspiration, types of plants used, anything special about the garden etc.
+- Please write a short description of you garden.
+Mention your inspiration, types of plants used, and anything special about the garden or pot.

 Activities members enjoy include visits to collections of local members, interstate societies and public cactus and succulent gardens and nurseries.
 Over the years we have participated in community days at Civic and Floriade and other venues around Canberra, offering cactus and succulent plants for sale and giving cultural advice.